This crustless keto pumpkin pie is a creamy, delicious alternative to the classic recipe.

-Mixing it takes ten minutes, and then the oven does the rest.
+Mixing it takes ten minutes, and the oven does the rest.
 Only 120 calories and 5 grams of net carbs per slice!

-So I set out to make a keto pumpkin pie, crustless and sweetened with stevia.
-It took a few tries, but I did it!
 This pie is creamy and flavorful.
 It's also easy to make.
-We look forward to enjoying it every year.
+We look forward to enjoying it every year, and we do not miss the high-carb version at all.

 Jump to: